a773music/a773_er301_presets/README.md

 All presets (should be) compatible with firmware 0.4.20
 Discussion thread: https://forum.orthogonaldevices.com/t/a773-presets-unit-files

+Loading in the ER-301 (without having to worry about which unit was used as container):
+1) press “insert”
+1) press S3 again (“Presets”)
+1) browse to the file
+1) press “enter” to load

 ##### Synth building blocks
 * [ad](#ad) - AD envelope